Jon Will Chambers

 Posted on Notes by Jon Will Chambers · November 15, 2014 5:39 PM

-Mitt Romney may have lost the last presidential election in the USA, but when politicians and politics across the globe continues to seem so far removed from people's everyday lives, don't rule out someone picking up a similar mantle and message in the future.
-The Governor's life experience lays out a model to go the whole way.
+Mitt Romney may have lost the last presidential election in the USA, but when politicians and politics across the globe is so far removed from people's everyday lives, don't rule out someone picking up a similar mantle and message in the future.
+The Governor's life experience is a model to go the whole way.

 Read more